 Early Life

-Antony P. Ressler was born on October 12, 1960, in Washington, D.C., into a Jewish family.
-His father was an attorney and World War II veteran, while his mother was a homemaker.
+Antony P. Ressler was born on October 12, 1960, in Washington, D.C., to a Jewish family.
+He is one of five children of Dorothy and Ira Ressler.
+His father was an attorney and a World War II veteran.
 Ressler earned a BSFS from Georgetown University's Walsh School of Foreign Service and an MBA from Columbia Business School.

 Rise to Success